Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 WebMD: Tic Disorders and Twitches

 Those with TS may seem to have tics ‘out of the blue’.
-This is because there are little-to-no external signs of tics, the urge to tic often comes from a sensory urge or ‘itch’ within.
+This is because there are little-to-no external signs of tics.
+The urge to tic often comes from a sensory urge or ‘itch’ within.

 Tics are often compared to an itch.